mame/rubyfarm-bisect/README.md

 This tool allows you to do "git bisect" MRI revisions easily.
 Instead of compiling each revision locally, it uses ["mametter/rubyfarm" repository](https://hub.docker.com/r/mametter/rubyfarm/tags/) in DockerHub, which contains all MRI revisions since r57410 that were successfully built.

-In short, you don't need to worry about "exit 125" (compilation failure).
+By using rubyfarm-bisect, you don't have to worry about:

+* Compilation failure ("exit 125").  rubyfarm-bisect handles it.
+* The range of bisect.  rubyfarm-bisect has a good default.
+* The order of good and bad commits.  rubyfarm-bisect automatically detects the order.

 ## How to setup